smichard/devspaces_base_image/README.md

 ## Getting Started

-To use this repository, you need to have Docker installed and running on your machine.
+To use this repository, ensure you have Podman / Docker installed and running on your machine.
 Clone this repository to your local machine to get started:

 ```bash
 git clone https://github.com/smichard/devspaces_base_image.git